nvm-sh/nvm/README.markdown

 ### Deeper Shell Integration

+You can use [`avn`](https://github.com/wbyoung/avn) to deeply integrate into your shell and automatically invoke `nvm` when changing directories. `avn` is **not** supported by the `nvm` development team.
+Please [report issues to the `avn` team](https://github.com/wbyoung/avn/issues/new).

-Those options are all optional and not supported.
-We are accepting pull requests for more examples.
+If you prefer a lighter-weight solution, the recipes below have been contributed by `nvm` users.
+They are **not** supported by the `nvm` development team.
+We are, however, accepting pull requests for more examples.

 #### Zsh